isomerpages/moe-oasispri/_others/School Life/School Canteen.md

   mso-border-top-alt:solid windowtext .5pt;mso-border-left-alt:solid windowtext .5pt;
   mso-border-alt:solid windowtext .5pt;padding:0in 5.4pt 0in 5.4pt"><p class="MsoNormal" style="margin-bottom:0in;line-height:normal"><span lang="EN-SG">Nil</span></p></td></tr></tbody></table>

-**Application Procedure**
+**Application Procedure** <br>
 1\.
 Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+You may also request for a hardcopy from the School’s General Office. <br>
 Application Form

 2\.
 Attached the following documents together with the application form: <br>